jkool702/timep/README.md

 * The "TOTAL CPU TIME" is equivalent to the combined sys+user time from other timing tools.
 * NOTE: timep's overhead has been removed/corrected for in all 3 of these times. each should be very close to the time you would have gotten if you ran the command without using `timep`.

-The big difference between these is that:
+The big difference between the two "TOTAL" times is that:
 1. TOTAL RUN TIME includes time spent idling and waiting (via `wait`, a blocking read, waiting on I/O, etc), when cpu usage was basically zero but the process was still running, and
-2. if you call a binary (not a shell script) that is inherently multithreaded, TOTAL RUN TIME adds th time it waited for the binary to finish, and TOTAL CPU TIME adds the total cpu time used the binary used.
+2. if you call a binary (not a shell script) that is inherently multithreaded, TOTAL RUN TIME adds the time it waited for the binary to finish, and TOTAL CPU TIME adds the total cpu time used the binary used.

 **EXAMPLE**